flodiebold/cautious-tribble/README.md

  - the transitioner is configured to mirror everything from `dev` to `pp`, but only if it is deployed successfully; so it regularly checks in with the deployer to see whether everything on `dev` is deployed cleanly.
 Once that is the case, it makes a transition from `dev` to `pp` including all services that changed in the meantime.
  - the deployer notices again that there is a new version, this time for `pp`, and deploys that.
  - and so on...

+### Configuration
+Each service (deployer, transitioner, aggregator) is configured with a yaml file.
+The following fields are common to all three:
+ - `versions_url`: the git URL for the resource repository
+ - `versions_checkout_path`: the path where the resource repository should be checked out
+ - `api_port`: the port to use for the REST API

+The deployer takes the following additional options:
+ - `deployers`: this configures what to deploy where.
+[TODO]

+The transitioner takes the following additional options:
+ - `transitions`: a list of transitions between environments.
+[TODO]
+ - `deployer_url`: the URL under which the deployer can be reached.

+The aggregator takes the following fields:
+ - `deployer_url`: the URL under which the deployer can be reached.
+ - `aggregator_url`: the URL under which the aggregator can be reached.

 ## Contributing